evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Extreme/_index.md

 ## Infotainment

 One type of sound system is available for the Fisker Ocean Extreme.
-With the , you get NULL amplifier channels and NULL speakers with a max system output of  watts.
+With the Fisker Hypersound 3D, you get NULL amplifier channels and 16 speakers with a max system output of 500 watts.

 The model has 3 USB-C connections as standard.
 The models is equipped with 1 USB-A connections as standard.
 ## Lights